ABOUT THE SLAIGHT MUSIC UNSUNG HERO AWARD

 All submissions are adjudicated by members of the CFMA Board of Directors, who will select a recipient from the eligible submitted candidates.
 There is no fee for this nomination.

-GHISLAINE CORMIER Is the Recipient of the 2023 CFMA Slaight Music Unsung Hero Award!
+John Clarke is the recipient of the 2024 CFMA Unsung Hero Award!

 Past Recipients